Dodd2013/vue-table/README.md

 Best date table for vue2

 ### How to use?
-npm(need to upload to npm)
+npm install best-vue-table

-For now, you can down /dist/vue-table.umd(.min).js
+Also you can down /dist/vue-table.umd(.min).js

 As the name shows, it is a **UMD** bundle!!
 So you can import/require or just use script tag!